 - Helping family members process their feelings about addiction and treatment

-- Providing fellowship with those who can relate to the presence of addiction in a family
+- Providing fellowship from those who can relate to the presence of addiction in a family

 Finding Family Programs Near Me

-Family programs are usually associated with a treatment facility, but can also be implemented as part of an aftercare plan at an independent practice.
-If your loved one is currently receiving treatment at a rehab center, the clinical treatment team will be able to guide you on how to best carry out and maintain family therapy.
-It is important to understand that the art of communicating with close family members about difficult situations is a lifelong, ongoing skill that needs to be developed, and family programs allow for such skills to be well-honed.
+Family programs are usually associated with a treatment facility but can also be implemented as part of an aftercare plan at an independent practice.
+If your loved one is currently receiving treatment at a rehab center, the clinical treatment team can guide you on how to best carry out and maintain family therapy.
+It is important to understand that communicating with close family members about difficult situations is a lifelong, ongoing skill that needs to be developed, and family programs allow for such skills to be well-honed.

 Family Programs At The Recovery Village

 Addiction is a family disease, and healthy family relationships help create a sustainable recovery.
 The Recovery Village encourages clients to involve families actively and thoroughly through the addiction treatment process.
 We help clients and their families become more effective communicators with each other.